StackStorm/st2/docs/source/install/deploy.rst

 * ``backend_kwargs`` - JSON serialized keyword arguments which are passed to the authentication backend.

+For more information about authentication service and different authentication backends available in the standalone mode, see :doc:`Authentication Service </authentication>` page.

 Setup the service using proxy mode
 ----------------------------------